socadk/design-practice-repository/activities/DPR-TacticDDD.md

 Aggregates are object clusters serving as storage units, preserving consistency invariants (e.g., an order and its items).
 All entities and value objects in this aggregate are stored in and loaded from the database together.
 Entities have an identity and a life cycle; while value objects do not and are immutable.
 Services contain logic that cannot be easily assigned to a single entity.

 <!-- TODO (v2) explain term Aggregate Root (and entity) even more (slides?) -->

+The following CRC card outlines the responsibilities and collaborations of Aggregate Roots (the root entities in an Aggregate):
 <img src="images/ZIO-AggregateCRC.png" height="400" />

-**Business Rules.** An Aggregate in DDD is responsible for business rule enforcement across entities (single entity rules can be enforced by entity).
+**Aggregates and Business Rules.** An Aggregate in DDD is responsible for business rule enforcement across entities (single entity rules can be enforced by entity).
 But what is a business rule?
 The term has (at least) two meanings:

 1. Executable part of the business logic (so an algorithm) that is not expressed as sequence of statements as in OOP, but declaratively.
 2. A statement or condition about the domain model, its elements and their relationships that always has to be true (i.e., be invariant) to preserve data consistency and ensure accuracy of processing.
 For instance, the sum of all withdrawals is equal to the sum of all payments; the total amount of player salaries on any sports team in the league does not exceed xM USD; all orders point to customers that actually exist in the real world.